vinixaavier/vagrant-kubeadm/README.md

 The tools that were used to automate the creation of the cluster were:

 - Ansible latest version installed by pip in guests machines;
-- Vagrant latest version 2.0.2;
+- Vagrant latest version 2.0.2 with vagrant-hosts plugin installed;
 - Kubernetes tools latest version 1.9;

 ## Get started